decentraland/eth-connect/report/eth-connect.api.md

   // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets.
   // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. toExponential(decimalPlaces?: number, roundingMode?: BigNumber.RoundingMode): string;
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. toExponential(decimalPlaces: number, roundingMode?: BigNumber.RoundingMode): string;

+  // (undocumented)
+  toExponential(): string;

   // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
   // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets.
   // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. toFixed(decimalPlaces?: number, roundingMode?: BigNumber.RoundingMode): string;
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. toFixed(decimalPlaces: number, roundingMode?: BigNumber.RoundingMode): string;

+  // (undocumented)
+  toFixed(): string;

   // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
   // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets.
   // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets.
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. toFormat(decimalPlaces?: number, roundingMode?: BigNumber.RoundingMode): string;
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. toFormat(decimalPlaces: number, roundingMode: BigNumber.RoundingMode, format?: BigNumber.Format): string;

+  // (undocumented)
+  toFormat(decimalPlaces: number, roundingMode?: BigNumber.RoundingMode): string;

+  // (undocumented)
+  toFormat(decimalPlaces?: number): string;

+  // (undocumented)
+  toFormat(decimalPlaces: number, format: BigNumber.Format): string;

+  // (undocumented)
+  toFormat(format: BigNumber.Format): string;

   // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
   // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. toFraction(max_denominator?: BigNumber.Value): BigNumber[];
+  // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. toFraction(max_denominator?: BigNumber.Value): [BigNumber, BigNumber];

   toJSON(): string;